fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 * `ScopedTypeVariables`
   * What is the main goal of this extension?
 * Higher ranked types
-  * What is a "rank" of a function?
+  * What is a higher rank function?
   * Give examples of rank-1, rank-2, rank-3 functions.
   * What is the main goal of `RankNTypes` extension?
   * Can we create datatypes and newtypes with `RankNTypes`?